WilliamOliver12/dotnet-microservices/md/Lab_2.md

 Prevent over-posting
 --------------------

-Currently the sample app exposes the entire `Todo` object.
+Currently the app exposes the entire `Todo` object.
 Production apps typically limit the data that\'s input and returned using a subset of the model.
 There are multiple reasons behind this and security is a major one.
 The subset of a model is usually referred to as a Data